 Skip to main content Go to Site Map

-Your Welcome Guide
+MA Photography Welcome Guide

 Welcome to the MA Photography course

 This welcome pack is designed to give you an idea of what to expect during the first weeks of your course.
 Please take the time to read it carefully and take particular note of the pre-course preparation.
-We hope that you will enjoy a happy and productive time with us, and we look forward to meeting you.
+We hope that you'll enjoy a happy and productive time with us, and we look forward to meeting you.

-A message from your Award Leader
+A message from your Course Leader

 I would like to welcome you to the MA Photography course at Arts University Bournemouth.

-- Professor Paul Wenham-Clarke, Award Leader
+Professor Paul Wenham-Clarke, Course Leader

 Before you join us